 This paper has examined how the samurai who were central to the Restoration were forced to dismantle their own class in the process of establishing the centralized Meiji government.
-Along the way, the Meiji government converted the samurai retainers' stipends into cash stipends and then disposed of hereditary stipends altogether by issuing national bonds worth several years of income.
-Some of this was necessary to deal with the dissatisfaction and increasing militancy of those samurai reacting to difficult financial circumstances, but converting status to national bonds was also a creative response in the course of a modern political revolution.
+Along the way, the Meiji government converted the samurai retainer's stipends into cash stipends and then disposed of hereditary stipends altogether by issuing national bonds worth several years of income.
+Some of this was necessary to deal with the dissatisfaction and increasing militancy of samurai reacting to difficult financial circumstances, but it was also a creative response in converting status to national bonds in the course of a modern political revolution.
 Obviously, given the financial circumstances, most of the samurai could not survive just on the interest from the national bonds.
-The government therefore had also to provide samurai relief plans to ensure that the samurai had livelihoods.
+The government therefore had to also provide samurai relief plans to ensure that the samurai had livelihoods.